Frequently (& Not-So-Frequently) Asked Questions

 What if I need Tech Support?

 The Michelle Pillow Team does not provide computer tech support.
-When trying to get a freebie file: Be SURE you know where the file will be saved when clicking download because each person is limited to one attempt.
+When trying to download a freebie file, be sure you know where the file will save when clicking download.
+Each person is limited to one attempt.

 GMAIL Users

-Add the following email to your email contacts: newsletter@michellepillow.com
+Add the following email to your contacts: newsletter@michellepillow.com

-Are you a GMAIL USER?
+Are you a Gmail user?
 Be sure to move Michelle’s newsletter emails from the Promotions tab to the Primary tab.
-It’s very easy to do.
-Check the box on the Michelle newsletter email in your gmail account under Promotions and then drag and drop the email to Primary tab.
-It will then pop up a small yellow box that asks if you want all email from Michelle put in Primary.
-HIT YES!
+It’s easy.
+Check the box on the Michelle newsletter email in your Gmail account under Promotions, then drag and drop the email to the Primary tab.
+A small yellow box will pop up asking if you want all email from Michelle put in Primary.
+Hit Yes.

 For Writers